aninjaturtle/aninjaturtle.github.com/work/_posts/2015-1-12-Echostage-Cover-Illustration.md

 {% include JB/setup %}
 ##Marketing Packet Cover Illustration

-This cover was done for a package that was designed to be one part technical and one part marketing.
+Cover for a package designed to be part technical and part marketing.